gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

 # Reasoning Steps
 - Ensure the code is complete and functional.
 - Ensure required libraries are installed.
+- Ensure required environment variables are set in the docs and code.

 # Output Format
 - Format using GitHub flavored Markdown and always adhere to conventions.